§ 1: Name and home area of the Association

 a) The name of the association is the Nordic Association for Semiotic Studies (abbreviated NASS).

-b) NASS home area is constituted by the following countries: Denmark, Estonia, Finland, Iceland, Lithuania, Norway, Sweden.
+b) NASS home area is constituted by the following countries: Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Sweden.

 a) To promote the advancement of semiotics as an academic discipline and research domain in the Nordic countries and within the international semiotic community, fostering academic cooperation and highlighting Nordic contributions to the field.
 For this aim, to endorse contact and cooperation between its members, to provide information on Nordic and international academic activities within the field of semiotics, and to facilitate the development of research collaboration and projects across institutional and national borders.

 b) To organize a regular, biennial conference in a Nordic country.
 The official conference language is English for the convenience of communication.

 Anyone interested can become a member.
 Membership follows from paying the conference fee for a NASS conference, which includes a specified membership fee.
 Membership is valid until the next NASS conference is held.

 The General Assembly is constituted by all members of the association and is the highest authority in the association.
 It is convened in concomitance with the NASS conference.
 Mandatory agenda items include:

 a) Election of a chair for the meeting

 b) Election of a keeper of the minutes

 c) Election of three members to check the minutes